open-telemetry/opentelemetry-rust/opentelemetry-jaeger/README.md

 ### Jaeger Exporter From Environment Variables

 The jaeger pipeline builder can be configured dynamically via the [`from_env`] method.
-All variables are optinal, a full list of accepted options can be found in the [jaeger variables spec].
+All variables are optional, a full list of accepted options can be found in the [jaeger variables spec].

 [`from_env`]: https://docs.rs/opentelemetry-jaeger/latest/opentelemetry_jaeger/struct.PipelineBuilder.html#method.from_env